pradeep-onlinerti/rti-mitra-chatbot/anythingllm-config/README.md

 2. Select and upload files from:

    - anythingllm-config/knowledgebases/
-   (Use folders like rti-guide/ or others as needed)

 3. After upload, move to the workspace and click “Save and Embed”.